Somachi/Python_Project_Take_A_Break/README.md

 ##### - It should be in your Applications folder.
 ##### - You can also use Spotlight by pressing ⌘+Space and typing in "idle" to find it.<br>
 ### iii.
 Run The Program
 a.
-While the IDLE is still open navigate to File>New File
+While the IDLE is still open navigate to File>New File<br>
 b.
-Copy the code for this program from here and paste it into the newly created file
+Copy the code for this program from here and paste it into the newly created file<br>
 c.
-Save the file and Select "Run Module" from the "Run" from the top menu options
+Save the file and Select "Run Module" from the "Run" from the top menu options<br>